geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Last, take this casket; dark its surface seems,

-" Yet it, condens'd, contains ethereal beams ;
+" Yet it, condens'd, contains ethereal beams;

 " This slender spring unlocks the hidden rays,

-" Pure and exhaustless as the solar blaze :
+" Pure and exhaustless as the solar blaze:

 " This lights thy progress: swift thy course pursue,